ibmresilient/resilient-community-apps/fn_exchange_online/README.md

 ### App Configuration
 The following table describes the settings you need to configure in the app.config file.
 If using App Host, see the Resilient System Administrator Guide.
 If using the integration server, see the Integration Server Guide.

+*Note:* if configuring fn_exchange_online with a proxy server, setting both the `http_proxy` and `https_proxy` can lead to connection issues.
+This is due to the fact that Microsoft expects and HTTPS proxy only.
+For this reason, we recommend setting only the `https_proxy` value and either deleting or commenting out the `http_proxy` setting.

   | Config | Required | Example | Description |
   | ------ | :------: | ------- | ----------- |